plahteenlahti/lahteenlahti.fi/content/weeklies/2018-18/index.md

 date: "2018-04-19"
 ---

-#### Weekly collection of technology and software development updates and articles
+_**Weekly collection of links, resources and updates about my life, the company I'm building and my investments as well.**_

 ---